Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 do."

 Naydra duck-nodded in acknowledgement.
 "Yes, Great Father.
 I will leave it to you to handle."
 She straightened.
-"I must be going---I have a great many other things to see to, and you are busy."
+"I must be going-I have a great many other things to see to, and you are busy."

 The Great Father nodded at her again.
 "Thank you for coming, Sister.
 I will see